Passionate hoteliers with fine-dining, gourmet heritage

 A century later Kempinski is once again focusing its business philosophy on being a “food-driven” company by returning to its roots and concentrating on the original meaning of “hosting and hospitality”, i.e. the warm welcome, nurturing and treatment of guests, which naturally revolves around memorable meals.

 These roots run deep.
 In fact, 80% percent of Kempinski General Managers and senior management, including our CEO and COO, have a background in food & beverage departments.
 Those same guys with stylish pochettes complementing their tailored suits, a quintessential Kempinski management look, started off as cook-apprentices in hotel kitchens or waiters in restaurants, and brought their passion for food with them to the top.

-For guests staying in our hotel or for those of you living or visiting Dubai, our Brunello Restaurant serves Italian and European cuisine.
+For guests staying in our hotel or for those of you living or visiting Dubai, our Brunello Restaurant serves Mediterranean and European cuisine.
 Our chefs' signature dishes like butter poached lobster, grilled codfish, tortellini with spinach, ricotta and black truffle has even our most carb-conscious customers asking for a second helping.

 This passion for good food and drink is certainly not unique to Kempinski.
 In addition to Brunello Restaurant in Kempinski Hotel & Residences Palm Jumeirah, there are plenty of great restaurants on the Palm Jumeirah run by people who share our passion for food.
 We like Nobu at Atlantis and West 14th at Oceana.

 Do you know your roots?
 What passions drive you?